Dead butt syndrome. Sounds pretty scary, doesn’t it?

 - If so, then this indicates your hamstrings are doing the work instead of your glutes, the reason being is that your glutes aren’t performing properly.

 Releasing muscle pain for the long term is actually an educational process.
 Because SMA is a learned, functional problem, it can thankfully be “unlearned”.

 Reversing dead butt syndrome is possible but it will take some work on your part, and it will take time.
-Getting rid of any type of SMA can be a slow process and will not happen overnight.

 In the case of dead butt syndrome, you will need to work those glutes several times a week because you need to retrain your butt muscles to work properly.